malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ![logic and control loops](files/high-level-data-cycles-v1.png)

+### State Model and Schematic Models
+tbd.
+* State model - passive data representation
+* Mental model of body - schematic and generative model
+* Mental model of mind - schematic and generative model

 ## Virtual View
 The virtual view focuses on the scope of conscious experience, as defined by the content of the state model.
 By examining the virtual view we can highlight what can and cannot be observed by a conscious system.

 ![virtual view diagram](files/A-theory-of-consciousness-v2-model-layer.png)

+### Content of State Model
+Some examples from my own observations of what data sources can be represented within the state model:
+* working memory: we seem to be only able to think about one 'thing' at a time, which I interpret as being one item from working memory is selected into the state model at a time
+* senses: we can simultaneously observe multiples senses, eg: when watching and listening as a car drives past
+* mental models of body: we can be aware of specific aspects of our mental map of the body, eg: we can close our eyes and 'feel' where our limbs are.
+And our touch sense is tightly integrated with our mental map of body to identify where the touche sense occurred from.
+But I don't think we have direct access to all of the mental model of the body at once.
+* mental model of mind: like the mental model of body, we are aware of specific aspects of our mind's mental model of itself. eg: a judgement about one's general ability in mathematics.
+But, like the mental model of body, I don't think we have direct access to all of this model at once.
+* long term memory: we can draw up recent and long past memories, but we certainly do not have access to all of those directly.
+There appears to be some sort of fetching mechanism
+* conscious feedback: output from processing in prior cycle

+The 5 external senses in particular are interesting, as it is well known that we do not observe them in their raw form.
+Vision, for example, is produced by the eyes with varying levels of focus and detail across the visual field, and yet it's very hard for us to directly observe that because the sense has been pre-processed to construct a single coherent virtual visual field.
+Furthermore, we experience senses pre-attached with 'meaning': rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a bunch of strange sounds, I hear specific spoken words.
+Lastly, I think senses are also 'labelled' as to their source: we have a strong perception of whether a sense came to us externally, or from us internally.
+Very interesting results occur when that labeling is disrupted, such as when people 'hear voices'.

 ### Visceral Loop
+tbd.
 Characterised as:
 * iteration 1
 * iteration 2
 * iteration 3

 ### Higher-order thought
+tbd.
 There are two possibilities...

 Possibility #1: